fsharp/fslang-design/RFCs/FS-1131-NoCompilerInliningAttribute.md

 # Summary

-The F# compiler has the ability to decide whether to inline user-defined values and functions.
+The F# compiler has the ability to decide whether to inline user-defined values, functions and instance members (henceforth referred to collectively as 'values').
 Users can enforce this behavior with the `inline` keyword.
 Additionally, the JIT compiler can also decide to inline methods at run-time.

 `MethodImplAttribute(MethodImplOptions.NoInlining)` is a means of forcing both compilers **not** to inline.
-However, there is currently no way to tell the F# compiler not to inline something, while leaving the JIT compiler free to do so.
+However, there is currently no way to tell the F# compiler not to inline, while leaving the JIT compiler free to do so.
 The proposed `NoCompilerInliningAttribute` remedies this situation.

 # Motivation

-Having the F# compiler inline functions can result in performance degradation in [some scenarios](https://github.com/dotnet/fsharp/issues/5178#issuecomment-398563190) where the JIT compiler would have produced superior machine code by inlining on its own.
+Having the F# compiler inline values can result in performance degradation in [some scenarios](https://github.com/dotnet/fsharp/issues/5178#issuecomment-398563190) where the JIT compiler would have produced superior machine code by inlining on its own.

 # Detailed design

 We add `NoCompilerInliningAttribute` to FSharp.Core.
-The attribute can be applied to both let-bound values, functions and instance methods, which the F# compiler then guarantees not to inline:
+The attribute can be applied to a value, which the F# compiler then guarantees not to inline:

 ```fsharp
 let functionInlined () = 3